 Beyond doubt, Emily Dickinson used the poetic person, the phrase to be my preference over the lyrical subject.
 The phrase the poetic person is not the same as a human being; it is linguistically as the grammatical person, where we can use personal pronouns for animals or things as well, please see A Service of Song, or I Taste a Liquor Never Brewed.

-Her first person pronouns, I or we, departed from material existence in To Fight Aloud Is Very Brave, or Renunciation.
+Her first person pronouns, I or we, depart from material existence in To Fight Aloud Is Very Brave, or Renunciation.
 Reference to human reality yet does not mean the poet herself in Love’s Baptism.

 A feeling and thinking entity does not presume on the outcome or result of events, even if mildly humorous about oneself:

-For heaven is a different thing
+For Heaven is a different thing

 Conjectured, and waked sudden in,

-We can compare The Butterfly’s Assumption-Gown, a humorous piece where an association with A PRIORI reckoning may come in parallel with The Chrysalis.
+We can compare The Butterfly’s Assumption-Gown, a humorous piece where an association with a priori reckoning may come in parallel with The Chrysalis.

 It is thinking to let a human being take comfort in reading: